El-rod/ML-Based-Blind-Source-Seperation/README.md

 # Machine-Learning-Based Blind Source Separation
 4-th year`s Final Project, for the partial fulfillment of the requirements for a B.Sc.
 Degree.
-Bar-Ilan University, the Faculty of Engineering, Project no. 507 (of year 2024).
+Bar-Ilan University, the Faculty of Engineering, Project No. 507 (of year 2024).

 ## About this Repository